 The trainer sports the following options:

-The cheats all help with various types thieving activities available in the game, whether it be trying to break into an iPhone, steal someone’s sedan, taking a microwave, lifting an Xbox 360, or taking a flat-screen TV.
+The cheats all help with various types of thieving activities available in the game, whether it be trying to break into an iPhone, steal someone’s sedan, taking a microwave, lifting an Xbox 360, or taking a flat-screen TV.